Fearing Checkpoints, Undocumented Immigrants Cut Off From Medical Care

 In her hospital bed, Pena was put under arrest.
 Agents waited until after the procedure, then transported her to a federal detention facility in Laredo where she spent the night.
 She was released the next day.

 "It used to never be a problem," says her attorney Ricardo DeAnda, who has practiced law in Laredo for 30 years.
-"Doctors could safely say (to immigration officials), 'This is an emergency.
+"Doctors could safely say [to immigration officials], 'This is an emergency.
 This patient needs to go to San Antonio' and the Border Patrol would not intervene."

-He adds, "what's happening now is they're following the ambulance to put people in detention."
+He adds, "What's happening now is they're following the ambulance to put people in detention."

-Since the highly publicized story of Rosa Maria Hernandez, it's not hard to find similar checkpoint cases.
+Since the highly publicized story of Rosa Maria, it's not hard to find similar checkpoint cases.

-Nelly Vielma, an immigration lawyer and city council member in Laredo, has an undocumented client who had to go to San Antonio in February to have a brain tumor removed.
+Nelly Vielma, an immigration lawyer and City Council member in Laredo, has an undocumented client who had to go to San Antonio in February to have a brain tumor removed.
 Same deal: Agents stopped the ambulance at the checkpoint, followed the 55-year-old woman to the hospital, and served her deportation orders before letting the operation proceed.

 "We've noticed more detentions.
-We've noticed less discretion, cases where we thought, okay, this was a sure thing, they will exercise prosecutorial discretion.
+We've noticed less discretion, cases where we thought, OK, this was a sure thing, they will exercise prosecutorial discretion.
 They don't," says Vielma.

-Vielma says she thinks the case of Rosa Maria Hernandez had to make news "so people can pay attention to the immigration laws that are becoming so extreme."
+Vielma says she thinks Rosa Maria's case had to make news "so people can pay attention to the immigration laws that are becoming so extreme."

-The Border Patrol disputes they handle medical emergencies at checkpoints any differently these days.
+The Border Patrol disputes that it handles medical emergencies at checkpoints any differently these days.

 "It's 100 percent inspection," says Gabriel Acosta, assistant chief patrol agent in the Laredo Sector.
 "Nothing has changed.
 In the 20 years I've been in the Border Patrol we're doing exactly the same thing."